shawnweisfeld/dallasgivecamphandbook/docs/pm.md

 - Take backups of what is currently there.
 - Work on your new site, and make sure all the bugs ae ironed out PRIOR to making any DNS changes.
 - If you are changing DNS settings remember that depending on how the charity is setup this might impact email settings.
 Triple check this.
 - Unless it is a new domain name, it is best to give the charities final approval on the new site before you make the DNS changes, as these changes will break there old site, and we want to make sure they are happy with the new site before breaking their old one.
-Remember "do no harm"!
+Remember "do no harm"
 - The team should be able to do all the development on the new site using the temporary URL provided by the hosting company.
 Remind them NOT to hard code this temporary URL into the code/CMS, use relative paths.
 - Define project dependencies prior to GC
 - If you are rolling out a new CMS, make sure the developers take advantage of the Pluralsight courses for it before the weekend.